kate-nadel/Art-Classification/README.md

     f.close()
 ```
 For this binary classification, save an equal amount of lithographs as non lithographs using the data_loader notebook.
 I manually organized the images into train & validation folders.
 With 1800 "TRUE" and 1800 "FALSE" in the train, and 200 of each in the validation folder.
+For this project I was limited to 4000 images due to available space on my computer.
+Instead of turning the images to grayscale using color_mode = grayscale I decided to keep the 3 RGB channels.
+Since these are works of art it seems that color could be a significant feature in the data.

 When it comes time to test an image, download one at a time using this data loader into a test folder.